 Park Ridge, IL 60068-4001

 If you are interested in attaining broader advanced clinical practice skills with strong research competencies, consider taking advantage of our dual Doctor of Philosophy (PhD)- Doctor of Nursing Practice (DNP) degrees.
 You will be prepared at the highest level of nursing science and professional nursing practice, and with advanced skills for engaging in research to create, apply and translate new knowledge to improve health care – in practice domains and/or academia.
 You will work closely with clinical faculty mentors to develop specialty competencies, as well as faculty research mentors to create a program of research.
 The PhD-DNP Dual Degrees option is available upon admission to one of the doctoral programs.
 Dual degree students must satisfy both DNP and PhD admission and enrollment requirements.
 The College of Nursing can accept up to 17 units in common from PhD or DNP coursework to meet requirements.
-For more information access the Dual Degree FAQs or contact Rene Love, DNP Program Director.
+For more information access the Dual Degree FAQs or contact Allen Prettyman, DNP Program Interim Director.